Packaging and Labelling

 • Finalize the Design: Check the packaging and labeling thoroughly, and if you need to make any changes, make them and finalize them.

-Visual Creation:
+Visual Appeal

-Recognition and Branding:
+Brand Recognition and Identity

-Eco-friendly and Affordable:
+Eco-friendly and Cost-effective

 Conclusion